-- Please note non-urgent dog-related medical issues in the medical log, which is found next to the sign-in sheet in the office. - If a dog appears to need immediate medical attention, bring it to the office, if possible, to alert a staff member of lead volunteer.
-If you can't move the dog and need help, please call or text Sarah Swenson, the dog walker training lead, at 703-728-7434.
-Sarah will then contact the appropriate staff member(s).
+- Please note non-urgent dog-related medical issues in the medical log, which is in the Adoption Office on a clipboard under the slip leads. - If a dog appears to need immediate medical attention, bring it to the office, if possible, to alert a staff member of lead volunteer.
+If you can't move the dog and need help, please call 703-327-4530.
+It will ring a dedicated phone in the Adoption Office.
 If a dog is straining to poop or urinate, that should be considered an urgent situation. - If you are injured or become incapacitated during a walk, call for help if there is anyone nearby.
-If you need someone to come get your dog and/or help you, call Sarah Swenson, the dog walker training lead, at 703-728-7434.
-Sarah will then contact the Shelter Manager and/or other staff.
+If you need someone to come get your dog and/or help you, call 703-327-4530.
+It will ring a dedicated phone in the Adoption Office.